ibm-cloud-docs/apiconnect/ri-user-over.md

 In {{site.data.keyword.apiconnect_short}}, users are grouped into provider organizations, and are assigned permissions that control access to resources based on the job that each person typically performs.
 {: shortdesc}

 Jobs can be assigned to people based on their expertise; for example, administering users, developing APIs, and monitoring event analytics.
-In a small company, one or two people might perform all of the work in creating and managing APIs.
-In a large company, a different person (or even multiple people) might be assigned to each job.
+In a company with only a few employees, one or two people might perform all of the work in creating and managing APIs.
+In a company with many employees, a different person (or even multiple people) might be assigned to each job.
 When you read the {{site.data.keyword.apiconnect_short}}, you'll see that information about tasks and features is often organized based on the following jobs that people are typically assigned to perform:

 - **{{site.data.keyword.apiconnect_short}} Administrator**

    Everyone who has administrator privileges in your company's IBM Cloud account is automatically assigned the role of {{site.data.keyword.apiconnect_short}} Administrator.
 The Administrator provisions and manages your company's {{site.data.keyword.apiconnect_short}} Reserved plan.
 The Admin adds users to {{site.data.keyword.apiconnect_short}} and configures services such as the gateways that control customer access to your APIs.

    One of the Admin's main jobs is to set up provider organizations and add users.
-A _provider organization_ is a group of people who use the API Manager component of {{site.data.keyword.apiconnect_short}}. _Members_ of the provider organization create and manage APIs, products, and related assets. {{site.data.keyword.apiconnect_short}} Admins create the provider organizations, add members, and define the roles that control user access.
+A provider organization is a group of people who use the API Manager component of {{site.data.keyword.apiconnect_short}}. _Members_ of the provider organization create and manage APIs, products, and related assets. {{site.data.keyword.apiconnect_short}} Admins create the provider organizations, add members, and define the roles that control user access.

 - **API Developer**